simoninireland/epydemic/doc/glossary.rst

    event function
       A function called when an :term:`event` fires to perform the action required.
-Event functions take three arguments: the current simulation time, the network, and the element at which the event occurs (which will be selected by the chosen :term:`process dynamics`).
+Event functions take three arguments: the current simulation time and the element at which the event occurs (which will be selected by the chosen :term:`process dynamics`).
 Elements are typically either nodes or edges, depending in the :term:`locus` at which the event